shopbeam/flash-widget-example/README.md

 ### 1. Choose a product

 Go to https://www.shopbeam.com/products and select a product.
+This page requires you to login, please use the credentials:

+Email: widgetExample@shopbeam.com
+Password: widgetExample

 Copy the widget pastecode, it should look like this:

 ``` html